trigg/Discover/README.md

 Run `discover-overlay` if this fails it is most likely in `~/.local/bin/discover-overlay`

 Comes with sane-enough default but has a configuration screen to tweak to your own use.
-Configuration can be reached either via System tray or by running `discover-overlay --configure`
+Configuration can be reached by running `discover-overlay --configure`

-## Usage in Flatpak

-Due to a security feature of Flatpak we cannot currently detect an already-running process.
-Any call to `io.github.trigg.discover_overlay` will start a new overlay unless you also include `--rpc`.

-Examples:
-1) Start a new overlay and show configuration window `io.github.trigg.discover_overlay --configure`

-2) Show configuration window of already running overlay `io.github.trigg.discover_overlay --rpc --configure`
+Desktop shortcuts for both of these are added at install time.

 ### Debugging
 If you are trying to debug on VS Code you are likely to get the following message: